 Subsection (d) makes clear that the procedures in this section are not exclusive.
-A common way in which an entity changes its registered agent or registered office is to include the change in an amendment of its public organic document.
+A common way in which an entity changes its registered agent or registered office is to include the change in an amendment of its public organic document or in its annual/biennial report.

-This section is derived from Model Registered Agents Act (2006) (Last Amended 2011), § 8.
+This section is derived from Model Registered Agents Act (2006) (Last Amended 2013) § 8.